 HOW should this medicine be used?

 Cefazolin injection comes as a powder to be mixed with liquid, or as a premixed product, to be injected intravenously (into a vein) usually over a period of 30 minutes.
 Cefazolin injection can also be given intramuscularly (into a muscle).
-It is usually given every 6, 8, or 12 hours.
+It is given every 6, 8, or 12 hours.
 The length of your treatment depends on the type of infection you have and how your body responds to the medication.

 You may receive cefazolin injection in a hospital or you may administer the medication at home.
 If you will be receiving cefazolin injection at home, your healthcare provider will show you how to use the medication.
 Be sure that you understand these directions, and ask your healthcare provider if you have any questions.